compsocialscience/summer-institute/2025/acdam/pre_arrival.md

 ### Slack

-Before participating at SICSS-ACDAM 2025, you should have an account in the SICSS Slack workspace.
+Before participating at SICSS-KENYA 2025, you should have an account in the SICSS Slack workspace.
 If you have not used Slack before, you should review these [getting started](https://slack.com/help/categories/360000049043-Getting-started) materials.
 Slack can be hard to use at first, but we've found that it is the best way to enable everyone to collaborate.

 ### GitHub